Early one morning in March, I arrived at the end of a curvy gravel road, in front of a door in a hedge that says “this must be the place”.

 My mind started running through information on how to help.

-Then, gently, an image of Spiderwort materialized in front of me, in my inner eye, much larger than life.
+Then, gently, an image of Spiderwort materialized in front of me, in my inner eye, poster sized.

 I stopped running mental data.

-I watched instead, as it just floated there.
+I watched as the flower just floated there.

 I didn’t have the Spiderwort flower essence with me.
 It was home, on the shelf, quarantined in a corner, next to Buttercup.